AndrewKozovyi/Interview-Test-Task/README.md

 * **Component Communication:** The components use a standard `@Input` and `@Output` pattern to manage data flow between parent and child components.
 * **SCSS Styling:** The styles are written in SCSS and use variables to ensure a consistent look and feel across the application.
 The use of media guarantee responsive design.
 * **PrimeNG Integration:** PrimeNG components are used to quickly build a feature-rich UI while following the established brand identity.
+* **Data Persistence:** The employee list is automatically persisted to the browser's `localStorage` via the `EmployeeService`.
+This ensures that data is not lost when the user reloads the page or closes the browser.

 ## Setup Instructions